Hidden in Plain Sight: How Everyday Items Fill Our Bodies With Microplastics

 How Microplastics Enter Our Bodies

-Microplastics are solid plastic particles measuring less than 5 millimeters (smaller than a pencil-top eraser).
-They permeate ecosystems, seeping into our food and water, and have found their way into our bodies.
+Microplastics are solid plastic particles measuring less than five millimeters.
+They permeate ecosystems, seep into our food and water, and find their way into our bodies.

-Microplastics mainly come from larger plastics breaking down but can also be released by plastic recycling, textiles, tires, paint, clothing, and soft furnishing.
+Microplastics mainly come from the breakdown of larger plastics, but they can also be released from plastic recycling, textiles, tires, paint, clothing, and soft furnishing.

 Many people do not realize that clothes are made of plastics, Aidan Charron, associate director of Earth.org, an organization dedicated to diversifying, educating, and activating the environmental movement worldwide, told The Epoch Times.

-“They tend to be some of the most harmful because of the shedding of fibers they do into our air and waterways once washed,” he said.
-One study found that over 90 percent of microplastics indoors consist of polyester and manmade fiber, both derived from plastic.
+One study found that more than 90 percent of microplastics indoors consist of polyester and manmade fiber, both derived from plastic.

 Microplastics can enter our bodies through various means: